 Figure 5.
-Groundwater flow direction and salinity distribution for the Fractured Rock Aquifer in the Barossa PWRA

-GROUNDWATER DEPENDENT ECOSYSTEMS

-Whilst groundwater dependent ecosystems (GDEs) have not been used in the assessment of the status of the resource, it is important to note the presence and ecological characteristics of the GDEs found in the Barossa PWRA.
+Groundwater flow direction and salinity distribution for the Fractured Rock Aquifer in the Barossa PWRA GROUNDWATER DEPENDENT ECOSYSTEMS Whilst groundwater dependent ecosystems (GDEs) have not been used in the assessment of the status of the resource, it is important to note the presence and ecological characteristics of the GDEs found in the Barossa PWRA.
 Water Allocation Plans must include an assessment of the water required by ecosystems; this includes water from both surface water and groundwater resources.
 Groundwater dependent ecosystems can be defined as ecosystems where groundwater provides all or part of the water quantity, chemistry or temperature, either permanently, seasonally or intermittently.
 It is generally considered that shallow watertables, i.e. those less than ten metres below the surface, are more likely to support GDEs than deeper watertables.
 The exception to this is stygofauna (animals that inhabit water-filled cracks and pools below the ground), which can be found at greater depths.
 Permanent pools exist throughout the Barossa PWRA, most of which are expected to be maintained through groundwater baseflow contributions from either the FRA in the hills areas, or the shallow, unconfined Quaternary aquifer on the valley floor.
 These permanent aquatic habitats are important refugia for aquatic biota and are known to support populations of aquatic plants, aquatic macroinvertebrates and fish.

-Plants that likely access water within the shallow, unconfined Quaternary aquifer also exist along significant lengths of the watercourses within the PWRA, mostly River Redgum (Eucalyptus camaldulensis).
+Plants that likely access water within the shallow, unconfined Quaternary aquifer also exist along significant lengths of the watercourses within the PWRA, mostly River Red Gum (Eucalyptus camaldulensis).
 Other possible GDEs in the Barossa PWRA include stygofauna.

-RAINFALL

-Rainfall is a very important part of the groundwater balance because it is a source of replenishment or recharge to aquifers by infiltration through the soil or by percolation from streamflow in drainage lines.
+RAINFALL Rainfall is a very important part of the groundwater balance because it is a source of replenishment or recharge to aquifers by infiltration through the soil or by percolation from streamflow in drainage lines.
 The climate of the Barossa Valley region is characterised by hot, dry summers and cool to cold, wet winters.
 Data from the Bureau of Meteorology rainfall station located at Angaston (station 23300; Fig. 10) was considered reasonably representative of the Barossa PWRA and was chosen for analysis of rainfall trends.

-The cumulative deviation from mean monthly rainfall identifies periods where rainfall trends are above or below average.
+The cumulative deviation from mean annual rainfall identifies periods where rainfall trends are above or below average.
 An upward slope indicates a period where the rainfall is greater than the average, while a downward slope indicates a period where the rainfall is below the average.

-High periods of rainfall are observed during 1974-75, 1981 and 1992-93 (Fig. 6).
+High periods of rainfall are observed during 1973-74, 1983 and 1992 (Fig. 6).
 Since 1993 however, rainfall has been generally below average, especially after a wetter period in 2005 (Fig. 6).
-Rainfall during 2009 and 2010 was about average.
+Rainfall during 2010 and 2011 was above average, with 615 mm and 651 mm respectively

-GROUNDWATER USE
+Figure 6.
+Annual rainfall and cumulative deviation for annual monthly rainfall for Angaston

-Groundwater extractions in the Barossa PWRA for 2009-10 totalled 2103 ML, a decrease of 30% from the previous year and well below the allocation limit of 7400 ML (Fig. 7).
+GROUNDWATER USE Metered groundwater extractions in the Barossa PWRA for 2010-11 totalled 1109 ML1, a decrease of 53% from the previous year and well below the allocation limit of 7147 ML (Fig. 7).
 The significant decrease in groundwater extraction since 2000-01 can be attributed to the transfer of supply from groundwater to imported River Murray water, delivered by the BIL scheme.
 However, the 2006 drought resulted in reduced River Murray allocations and hence demand returned to groundwater for several years.
-The reduced 2009-10 extractions reflect higher rainfall than in previous years and increased River Murray (BIL) allocations.
+The reduced 2010-11 extractions reflect higher rainfall than in previous years and increased River Murray (BIL) allocations.